 After you understand what your most important assets are, measuring the risk of compromise to those assets is the next step.
-The most efficient way to be proactive about your organization’s security is to perform a risk assessment, which are required to be conducted annually for ML3 and up.
+The most efficient way to be proactive about your organization’s security is to perform a risk assessment, which is required to be conducted annually for CMMC Level 2 and CMMC Level 3.

 Risk assessments give you a baseline of your security program—a snapshot of your current state.
 Understanding this baseline is important because it tells you what gaps you have and how you can mend them, particularly as you look to enter into RFPs with the DOD that might require you to level up.

 Risk assessments are meant to be barometers of change.
 Implementing new practices and procedures into your security program helps improve your ability to avoid and mitigate risk.
 And, ultimately, that is what the DOD is trying to do with the CMMC, too.

 So, get out in front of these new requirements by getting a risk assessment (especially one mapped to similar or the same controls that the CMMC assessment contains).
 You may not know what level you will need to be for the kinds of contracts you will apply for with the DOD yet.
 However, the more you understand the strengths and weaknesses of your own organization’s security and where the most room for improvement is, the more likely it will be that you will be prepared when the C3PAO assessment comes.

 Plus, it will help you build stronger security practices and policies in the meantime, which is never a bad thing.

 By 2026, every request for proposal the DOD puts out will have a CMMC levels requirement.